Michael Hill

 More information about Michael's work can be found at www.michaelshill.net.

 Michael's work focuses on policy and program evaluation in postsecondary education with particular interests in technology-mediated instruction and non-traditional and underrepresented students.
 His dissertation research centered around online and blended learning in open access institutions.
+For the past four years, he has been a researcher on an NSF-funded grant investigating student use of a statewide cross-enrollment policy in California under Dr. Rachel Baker and Dr. Brian Sato.

 He has traveled extensively in the U.S., Europe, and Asia, co-teaching professional development for Chinese STEM teachers at the Beijing Institute of Education, Chaoyang Branch, and conducting a program evaluation as a Save the Children University Partnership for Education Research (SUPER) Fellow in the Philippines.